openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Credential Issuer MUST validate that the JWT used as a proof is actually signed by a key identified in the JOSE Header.

-If an `attestation` is provided and successfully validated by the Credential Issuer, it SHOULD return a Credential for each of the keys provided in the `attested_keys` claim of the attestation.
+If an `attestation` is provided, successfully validated by the Credential Issuer, and the JWT used as proof was signed by one of the attested keys, the Credential Issuer SHOULD return a Credential for each of the keys provided in the `attested_keys` claim of the attestation.

 Cryptographic algorithm names used in the `proof_signing_alg_values_supported` Credential Issuer metadata parameter for this proof type SHOULD be one of those defined in [@IANA.JOSE].